-This is the Edifier R980T review, an in depth look at a pair of multimedia speakers that honestly perform well for what they do.
+This is the Edifier R980T review, an in depth look at a pair of active multimedia speakers that honestly perform well for what they do.

 But there’s also a few interesting things you should know before deciding on these particular set of speakers too.